 What’s Not Covered

-Toyota drivers may be dismayed to find that there are exceptions to their factory warranty coverage.
-Damage resulting from fire or theft is excluded, as are breakdowns from using fluids or fuel not specified in your owner’s manual.
+There are several exceptions to Toyota factory warranty coverage.
+Damage resulting from fire or theft is excluded, as are breakdowns that result from using fluids or fuel not specified in your owner’s manual.
 Here are some other causes of damage that won’t be covered under your factory warranty:

 - Airborne chemicals